Pictures

 The famous Bengal & North West Railways (NWR) was formed in the early 1880s and ran until taken over by the Indian Government in 1943.
 The NWR carried freight, passengers, and steamship mail from Delhi to the northern frontier of British India and beyond to Peshawar, Pakistan.

-During WW II, many of the Railway's shops were converted to produce war materiel and this bayonet is an example of their handiwork.
+During the Second World War, many of the Railway's shops were converted to produce war materiel and this bayonet is an example of their handiwork.
 This example is in exceptional condition.
 Just immaculate.

 11.875 302 16.75 425 .655 16.6 Ricasso: "I I" over "N.W.R." over "44"

 This variant was the last, and crudest production type, with a square pommel, and rectangular grips.
 Unlike the beautiful bluing of the preceding example, these were simply painted black.
-Approximately 50% of the original stoving (paint) remains.
+Approximately 50 percent of the original stoving (paint) remains.

-This example retains crisp original WW II markings, indicating that it likely escaped factory repair.
+This example retains crisp original Second World War markings, indicating that it likely escaped factory repair.

 12.00 305 16.75 425 .665 16.9 Ricasso: Crown over "G.R.I."
 (George Rex Imperator) over "Mk.
 III" over "5 45" over "R.F.I." and various proofmarks.
 Large "DP"